kirenz/mr/docs/course-syllabus.md

 Because these AEs are for practice, they will be graded based on completion.
 Successful on-time completion of at least 80% of every AE will result in full credit (+10 bouns points in exam).  -->

 (exams)=
 ### Exam

-There will be one exam at the end of the semester.
-Through the exam you have the opportunity to demonstrate what you've learned in the course.
+- There will be one electronic exam at the end of the semester (90 minutes) .

+- The exam will partly consist of the exercises provided in the book "Introduction to Modern Statistics (IMS)".
+Note that only the *odd numbered* exercises are exam relevant.

+- The exam will also contain other content ("OC") besides topics covered in "Introduction to Modern Statistics (IMS)".
+Take a look at the [course syllabus](../docs/course-syllabus.md) to get an overview about contents from IMS and OC.

+- In the exam, you will also need to perform coding tasks like the ones provided in the [course overview](../docs/code-overview.md)

 <!-- The exam will focus on the conceptual understanding of the content but will also cover programming topics.   -->

-More details about the exams will be given during the semester.

 ## Grading